East Hampton's Town Pond is troubled.

 Gloria Frazee, a village resident, speaking during the public comment period, urged the board to consider the pond as part of an entire ecosystem.
 The method proposed by P.W.
 Grosser could exacerbate the problem, she said, as the raking and seining breaks the milfoil into smaller plants that could regenerate.

 “With this method it’s just going to grow back really fast,” she said.

 “It’s a whole ecosystem.
 Are we looking at the big picture or are we picking one thing at a time?
 I’m happy you’re focused on this, but there are a lot of moving parts here.”
 Having a beautiful Town Pond requires a holistic plan, she said.

-ChangeHampton also criticized a planting plan for Town Pond proposed by Ed Hollander, a landscape architect, at the October village board meeting.
+Ms. Frazee also took issue with a planting plan for Town Pond proposed by Ed Hollander, a landscape architect, at the October village board meeting.
 His plan failed to address the invasive mugwort attacking the pond’s north end, and relied on “native adaptive” plantings, instead of purely native plants.